POS SAF Processing

 SAF support is configured independently for each tender type and applies to the following transaction types:

-Simplify can be configured to validate transactions for SAF eligibility.
+For SAF Enabled - Simplify can be configured to validate transactions for SAF eligibility.
 If not eligible, the transaction will be declined with a communications error (same as SAF not enabled).

 If SAF is enabled and the transaction passes validation (if enabled), the POS process will receive a Stand-in response (Field 1010 = “*SLR STAND-IN.”) containing encrypted account data.
 This data allows the POS to resubmit locally approved transactions for host approval.

 “*SLR STAND-IN.“ is also returned when Simplify performs Stand-in on a transaction (On-Device SAF).
 However for On-Device SAF, no PCI-sensitive data is returned.

 For Stand-in Not Enabled - If Stand-in/SAF is not enabled, Simplify will decline the transaction with a communications error (Field 1010 contains “*SLR COMMUNICATIONS ERROR.” or “*SLR SWITCH TIMEOUT.”).